JMDKC/artangled-hugo/content/posts/2026-06-21-whistler-tate.md

 A committed minimalist in a maximalist age, Whistler resisted narrative and certainty in favour of pure mood.
 The mood of his nocturnal Thames-side paintings, the streaks of light, the dark industrial shadows, any person in the frame depicted in a tossed-off calligraphic gesture, is unreadable but resonant.

-I found an echo, or a similar resonance, across town this week at Maureen Paley.
+I found an echo this week, or a similar resonance, [across town at Maureen Paley](https://www.maureenpaley.com/exhibitions/the-fugitive-marvels-of-sunset).
 Paul P also produces small oil paintings that aim for gesture and mood over structure and craft.
 His bats in an angry evening sky (in _Untitled,_ from 2025 and pictured below) reminded me of Whistler’s Battersea boatman - simple dark letter Ms against the mauve and violet.

 ![Paul P, 'Untitled' (2025)](/whistler-tate-2.jpg)